Belarus: Over 100,000 protest against Lukashenko ahead of strike ultimatum | DW | 25.10.2020

-More than 100,000 people rallied a day before the opposition's deadline for strongman Alexander Lukashenko to resign.
-Authorities shut down 12 metro stations and limited mobile internet access to deter protesters.
+More than 100,000 people rallied, a day before the opposition's deadline for strongman Alexander Lukashenko to resign.
+Police used stun grenades against protesters and reports say more than 120 people were arrested.

 More than 100,000 Belarusians flooded the streets of the capital Minsk on Sunday, on the final day before a deadline set by the opposition for President Alexander Lukashenko to resign, following months of protests.